12.12.24

 Testing New Delivery Models

-Each model aimed to address specific challenges, from lack of accountability in past delivery efforts to delays caused by bureaucratic hurdles.
+Each method aimed to address specific challenges, from a lack of accountability in past delivery efforts to delays caused by bureaucratic hurdles.
+The testing phase provided valuable insights into what worked best for last-mile delivery.

-Local paid volunteers were more flexible and efficient but required strong monitoring.
+Local paid volunteers were more flexible and efficient, but required strong monitoring.
 Without structured oversight, delivery quality varied.

 Vehicle-based delivery proved to be the most efficient, covering multiple villages in a single day.
 Announcements made in local languages helped ensure that communities were informed in advance.
 However, access to remote villages remained a challenge in certain areas.